Steven Spielberg's unrealized projects: Spielberg's After Dark

 On June 9, 2019, Jeffrey Katzenberg announced in a press conference at the Banff World Media Festival that Spielberg was writing a horror series for Katzenberg's then-upcoming service, Quibi.
 Spielberg requested that the program only be available to watch after sunset.
 In October 2020, it was announced that Quibi was shutting down, leaving the fate of the series in question.

 2020s

 Untitled Frank Bullitt film

 In February 2022, Deadline Hollywood reported that Spielberg was developing an original film centered around the character Frank Bullitt, a fictional San Francisco police officer originally portrayed by Steve McQueen in the 1968 film Bullitt.
 The screenplay was set to be written by Josh Singer, who previously co-wrote The Post for Spielberg.
 McQueen's son Chad and granddaughter Molly were to both serve as executive producers.
 Spielberg had hoped to shoot the film following West Side Story, but due to the negotiations with McQueen's estate taking longer than expected, he chose to direct The Fabelmans first instead.
 In November, it was announced Bradley Cooper was cast to portray the titular character, and would also join as a producer alongside Spielberg and Kristie Macosko Krieger.

+The Fabelmans sequel

+During a virtual conversation with Indian filmmaker S. S. Rajamouli in February 2023, Spielberg said that he will not rule out the possibility of a sequel to The Fabelmans, but confirmed that there are currently no immediate plans.

+The Thursday Murder Club

+Also in 2023, Spielberg had eyed directing The Thursday Murder Club as his next film, before the SAG-AFTRA strike halted his plans.
+At the time, Meryl Streep and Viola Davis were circling two of the lead roles, but when Spielberg stepped back and took credit as an executive producer instead, both actresses subsequently dropped out.
+They were replaced by Helen Mirren and Celia Imrie, and the film was ultimately directed by Chris Columbus.

+Untitled Western film

+In 2025 interview with The Hollywood Reporter conducted soon after he completed his new film, Spielberg made it clear that he was already thinking about his next project, which was coming from "an appetite [to make] a Western"; something he said that's "eluded [him] for all of these decades."

+Call of Duty

+According to a report from Puck News, Spielberg had pushed to direct Activision's live action film version of the blockbuster gaming franchise Call of Duty.
+However, the pitch presented by Spielberg and his team at Amblin was rejected over demands of top-of-market pay, final cut, and full creative and marketing control.
+Instead, Activision executives were said to have favored a pitch from Paramount's David Ellison that gave the company far more oversight.
+A deal was then struck with Paramount in September 2025.